Meyniel's conjecture holds for random graphs: Sparse case---deterministic result

-(not just a large proportion of each sphere, as before).
-Once again, taking the union bound, a.a.s.\ there is no robber strategy preventing the cops from occupying all of $U$.
-It follows that $S_{i_f}=\emptyset$.
+The cops in the last team have $\hat r = r_i+ r'' +1= r_{i_f}+r_{i_f+1}+1$ steps to do their job (recalling their ``free step'' after the robber's move).
+We will show that, with probability $1-O(e^{- \log^{3/2} n})$, this last team can cover {\em all} vertices in $U$ in $\hat r$ steps (not just a large proportion of each sphere, as before).
+Once again, taking the union bound over the $n^{O(i_f)}$ sets $U$ feasible for the various robber strategies, a.a.s.\ there is no robber strategy preventing the cops from catching the robber in this round.